hisabi-app/hisabi/CONTINUE-MIGRATION.md

 - ✅ Uses laravel-query-builder for filtering/sorting
 - ✅ Proper authentication with session (not tokens)
 - ✅ No linter errors
+- ✅ Removed from graphql schema and its graphql tests

 ## Start With